samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/Methods.md

 ## Safe Methods
 1. HTTP defines a set of methods that are called *safe* methods.
 The `GET` and `HEAD` methods are said to be safe, meaning that no action should occur as a result of an HTTP request that uses either the `GET` or `HEAD` method.
 2. By no action, we mean that nothing will happen on the server as a result of the HTTP request.
 3. For example, consider when you are shopping online at Joe’s Hardware and you click on the “submit purchase” button.
-Clicking on the button submits a POST request (discussed later) with your credit card information, and an action is performed on the server on your behalf.
+Clicking on the button submits a POST request with your credit card information, and an action is performed on the server on your behalf.
 In this case, the action is your credit card being charged for your purchase.
 4. There is no guarantee that a safe method won’t cause an action to be performed (in practice, that is up to the web developers).
 5. Safe methods are meant to allow HTTP application developers to let users know when an unsafe method that may cause some action to be performed is being used.